anonymousBAS2024/BAS/README.md

 ## Environment Requirements

  We run the code on a computer with `RTX-4090`, and `24G` memory.
-The code was tested with `python 3.9.13`, `pytorch 1.13.1`, `cudatoolkit 11.7.0`.
+The code was tested with `python 3.9.0`, `pytorch 2.4.0`, `cudatoolkit 11.7.0`.
 Install the dependencies via [Anaconda](https://www.anaconda.com/):

 ```
 # create a virtual environment
-conda create --name BAS python=3.8.13
+conda create --name BAS python=3.9.0

 # activate environment
 conda activate BAS

 # install pytorch & cudatoolkit
-conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia
+pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
 ```

 ## How to train